A reference guide to Hungarian grammar, designed with English-speakers in mind

 Static position: spaces

-This is the "static position" member of the triad.
+This is the Static position static position member of the triad, applicable to spaces.

-Tett könyvet az szekrénybe.
+Movement towards the suffixed word Tett könyvet a szekrénybe.
 He put a book into the cupboard.

-Aztán a könyv az szekrényben volt.
+Static position Aztán a könyv a szekrényben volt.
 Then the book was in the cupboard.

-Azután, vitt könyvet az szekrényből.
+Movement AWAY FROM the suffixed word Azután, vitt könyvet a szekrényből.
 After that, he took a book out of the cupboard.

 Generally, flat surfaces use this triad: table, street, face, etc.